Effective breathing, whilst swimming, is all in the balance

 3. Speed is sacrificed because of a "Pause" while breathing

 A typical scenario is that you feel like you are cruising along just fine and then you take a breath and it feels like you have just lost all your momentum.
 To remedy this, when you breathe, concentrate first on breathing to the side (as in #1), then on having your mouth parallel to the water, instead of over the water.
 The latter will take a while to master, but once you do, it will take care of the pause, and improve your speed overall.

 4. Difficulty breathing while navigating in a race

 You need to look up to see where you are going, and at the same time grab a breath.
 How can you do both?
 Start with bilateral breathing (breathing on both sides every 3 strokes).
 This will help you to see about where you are without lifting your head up as much.
 When you need to lift your head up to sight, try not to look straight ahead as this will make your hips sink and throw you off balance.
-Instead, take a quick peek at your target, roll to the side to breath, and bring your head right back down into position.
+Instead, take a quick peek at your target, roll to the side to breathe, and bring your head right back down into position.

 5. Sucking in water while taking a breath

 In practice, this will sometimes occur because of #1 and #2 above.
 In a race, the waves may cause the inhalation of water instead of air (bilateral breathing will help here as well).
-The drills to practice to improve balance and avoid this unpleasant occurrence are the side kicking and shark fin drills, as well as the one-arm drill.
+The drills to practice improving balance and avoid this unpleasant occurrence are the side kicking and shark fin drills, as well as the one-arm drill.
 To perform the one-arm drill, swim a full stroke with one arm while your other arm rests at your side.
 Breathe on the opposite side of the stroking arm.
 This is a difficult drill and takes some practice, but it will pay off!

 This article first appeared in:

 If you quote information from this page in your work, then the reference for this page is: